The Logic of Collective Action Revisited: Conclusion

 We tested his predictions by observing first the promotion, then the rejection and finally the compliance of the UK Labour Party with the Political Parties, Elections and Referendums' Act (2000).
 We found that compliance was achieved after two annual reporting cycles without augmenting the sanctions regime -- which would have been needed to deal with the initial non-compliance in Olson's theory.
 Rather compliance was achieved by reifying the process of inner and intra-unit negotiation.
 The process model was used to win confidence in a recording and reporting system built to this specification by means of a formal proof of test coverage.
 We found that confidence -- a key aspect of functioning teams, markets and systems -- was a category of common good that fell outside Olson's theory.

 The language used in the Act itself to describe the operation of PPERA is much more complex than our structured mathematical treatment.
 This lends itself to intuitive diagram conventions such as those used in a Conversation for Action or London Underground map and in our act-decide transition system.
-Further research is needed on techniques for automating test coverage analysis for decision protocols and to explore the application of this approach in other public services, such as health, welfare or education.
-In the case of these common goods there remain major risks of system development and process failure.
-We have shown that their root cause may lie not only in the limitations of traditional systems analysis, first highlighted by Winograd and Flores in ``Computers and Cognition'' but also in archaic forms of parliamentary draughtsmanship and outmoded economic thought.